Facelift | Houston

 Unlike the standard facelift where the skin separates from the deeper tissues, the deep-plane technique repositions the tissues of the face as a single unit causing less tissue trauma and faster healing.
 The deep-plane technique takes place in a plane that naturally exists in our face, so there is less bruising and minimal pain upon completion of this procedure.

 Underlying health and fitness, skin rejuvenation procedures, facial contour deficiencies, skin drooping, and sagging should all be addressed according to the age of the individual seeking to improve their natural appearance.
 A consultation is the best way for us to address these concerns.

 We do have several non surgical solutions for areas of concern at our medspa Butterfly Medspa & Wellness.
 We can go over these options in your consultation as well.

 Facelift Surgery Expectations

 Regardless of the technique used, it is important to understand the goals of a facelift.
 A face lift should restore a youthful appearance with a natural result.
 Patients uniformly report feeling younger and looking refreshed without changing who they are.
 Younger patients can expect the results to last a bit longer.
 Older patients often experience more dramatic improvement.
 Facelift incisions hide behind the ears and in natural skin creases.
 This ensures excellent camouflage, as the incisions typically heal as fine thread-like lines.

-If you've ever considered a face lift, a consultation is the first step.
-We know life can be busy.
-Fill out the form below and we'll reach out to you to set up your consultation.
+If you've ever considered a facelift, a consultation is the first step!
+If you'd like to chat with someone before booking please call us at 346-413-9313 or fill out the form below and we'll reach out to you.